 If grain prices rise, commodity prices also rise

 The price of grains such as wheat and soybeans rose to 2 to 3 times higher in 2008.
 The rise in food prices led to a rise in commodity prices, which further led to global inflation.
-Such phenomenon is called agflation.
+Such a phenomenon is called agflation.

-The global economy is greatly intertwined, and so an economic crisis and inflation that start in one country can have great impact on other countries.
+The global economy is greatly intertwined, and so an economic crisis and inflation that start in one country can have a great impact on other countries.

 What is agflation?

-Agflation is a new term that combines the terms agriculture and inflation to describe the phenomenon of commodity prices rising due to rise in grain prices.
+Agflation is a new term that combines the terms agriculture and inflation to describe the phenomenon of commodity prices rising due to the rise in grain prices.

 This term was first introduced in the magazine Economist and has been widely used since then.

-Food insecurity due to agflation has led to riots and national crisis in countries such as the Philippines, Indonesia, Bangladesh, Egypt, Mexico, and Haiti.
+Food insecurity due to agflation has led to riots and national crises in countries such as the Philippines, Indonesia, Bangladesh, Egypt, Mexico, and Haiti.
 The issue of food security has become much more important than before.

 28 of the 48 countries in Africa are in a state of severe food insecurity